HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/ARCHIVETEXTOUTPUTCALLBACK.md

 ```
 #include <archsvc.h>
 ```

+**Definition :**

+typedef STATUS (LNCALLBACKPTR ARCHIVETEXTOUTPUTCALLBACK)
+	 (
+	 const char *Text,
+	 DWORD dwTextSize,
+	 BOOL bLastBuffer,
+	 void *pUserCtx
+	 );

 **Description :**

-	Inputs:
+	Inputs:<br>
-	 Text - Contains a serialized item data. dwTextSize - Size of Text.
+		Text - Contains a serialized item data.<br>
+		dwTextSize - Size of Text. <br>
-	 bLastBuffer - When TRUE, indicates that this is the last buffer of data for the current note.
+		bLastBuffer - When TRUE, indicates that this is the last buffer of data for the current note.<br>
-	 pUserCtx - Caller-defined context structure.
+		pUserCtx - Caller-defined context structure.  <br>
-	Returns:
+	Returns:<br>
 		NOERROR return status means that it is successful.

 **See Also :**
 [ArchiveDocumentGetText](/domino-c-api-docs/reference/Func/ArchiveDocumentGetText)